joeynguyen/tagged-photos-scraper/README.md

 - Material-UI
 - Formik
 - Yup.js
+- electron-builder
 - and many others listed in the *package.json* file

 ### Design

-The icon used for this app was free and downloaded at -  https://www.iconfinder.com/icons/1936908/camera_instagram_photo_polaroid_selfie_shoot_icon.
+The icon used for this app was free and downloaded from -  https://www.iconfinder.com/icons/1936908/camera_instagram_photo_polaroid_selfie_shoot_icon.